 Attorneys’ fees can also be awarded in any personal injury or property damage suit, or suit against an insurance company under a policy issued by the defendant insurance company in which the insured or beneficiary is the plaintiff.
 Again, this requires a finding by the court that the losing party made an unwarranted refusal to negotiate or pay the claim that constitutes the basis of the suit.
 Also, the amount of damages recovered for this type of claim must be twenty-five thousand dollars ($25,000) or less and the amount of damages awarded must exceed the highest offer made by the defendant no later than 90 days before the commencement of trial.
 Attorneys’ fees in these cases cannot exceed ten thousand dollars ($10,000).

 While an award of attorneys’ fees is not always warranted in North Carolina, these are a few ways in which a prevailing party may recover their attorneys’ fees in a lawsuit.
 We love awards that include attorney’s fees because we would rather our clients be reimbursed for the high cost of litigation.
 However, these fees are never guaranteed.
 Even if you win, you may never see full payment.
 Litigation is costly, time consuming, and uncertain.
 That’s why we take care to make sure you’re fully informed through the whole process.

-For more information, please contact us at email@example.com or call (919) 627-8602.
+For more information, please contact us at email@example.com or call (919) 912-9640.